Insert mode

 • Ctrl+n autocomplete word based on matching words in the forward direction

-info If more than one word matches, they are displayed using a popup menu.
-You can use / arrow keys or Ctrl+p/Ctrl+n to move through this list.
+If more than one word matches, they are displayed using a popup menu.
+You can take further action using the following options:

 Autocomplete line